AndrewIrwin/data-visualization/docs/130-bonus-topics.md

 ## Working with factors

-Factors are categorical variables in which a set of labels ("strings") are the possible values of a variable.
+Factors are categorical variables in which a set of text labels ("strings") are the possible values of a variable.
 These are sometimes interpreted as integers and sometimes interpreted as text.
 In data visualization, our primary concern is mapping factors on to sequence of colours, shapes, or locations on an axis.
 In R, if a factor is not given an explicit order by the analyst, but must have an order (on a scale), this is usually alphabetical.
 This ordering is rarely the best one for visualizations!

 The [forcats](https://forcats.tidyverse.org/) package has a series of functions for reordering factors.
 These can be used to explicitly reorder a factor by value (level) or a quantitative value can be used to reorder a factor.